 The second basic transaction type is a stock purchase, in which the buyer is purchasing all of the stock or ownership in the seller's business (or a unit thereof).
+As a result, the buyer assumes the seller's obligations and liabilities with respect to the acquired entity on the transaction date as a matter of law (which is generally not the case with an asset purchase).
 With a stock purchase, employees of the purchased business remain employed by the same legal entity.
+(That is, the employees are not terminated as a direct result of the transaction.)
 However, the ownership of that entity is transferred from seller to buyer.
 A merger, in which the businesses of the two parties merge into a single business, usually occurs following or in connection with a stock purchase.